✦ Scandinavian-inspired design, curated for modern living

 How Do I Prevent Shower Caddies From Sliding on Wet Tile?

 Use rubber-backed grips, suction cups, or adhesive pads to anchor it, and keep the tile clean and dry before placement.
-You can also add a textured mat underneath for extra friction and stability.
+You can also add a textured mat underneath a freestanding stand for extra friction if it does not block drainage.

 Can Shower Caddies Damage Natural Stone or Glass Shower Walls?